psychemedia/storytelling-notes/english-fairy-tales.md

 (Bonnie Annie.
 Roud 172, Child 24)
 Staff notation
 play Sound Clip
-It's of a sea captain, came o’er the salt billow,
+It's of a sea captain, came o'er the salt billow,
 And he has courted a fair maid, by the banks of green willow.
-And he has courted this fair maid, ‘til she's proved with child O.A simple way to get all the necessary information into the first verse.
+And he has courted this fair maid, 'til she's proved with child O.A simple way to get all the necessary information into the first verse.
 'By the banks of green willow' is sung to the tune of 'came o'er the salt billow' in the first line.
 1

 Crying, "Oh my love, what shall I do, and what will become of me,